mahiriart/Auract/auract/data/geodata/readme.txt

             df_geo_re.to_csv('./data/clean/reclean.csv', index=False)

+    Then add the new csv data at the end of allclean.csv

 allclean.csv info:
-current database used:
+    current file used:
         FR
         RE
         MQ
         GP
         NC
         YT
-    laposte.fr //a lots redundant data with other but allows me to get a bit more correspondence
+        laposte.fr //a lots of redundant data with other but allows me to get a better result

     line manually added:
     lat,long,zip-code
     -22.26667,166.46667, 98800.0